 We use open source software in our products and may use more open source software in the future.
 From time to time, there have been claims challenging the ownership of open source software against companies that incorporate open source software into their products.
 As a result, we could be subject to suits by parties claiming ownership of what we believe to be open source software.
 Litigation could be costly for us to defend, have a negative effect on our operating results and financial condition or require us to devote additional research and development resources to change our products.
-In addition, if we were to combine our proprietary software products with open source software in a certain manner, we could, under certain of the open source licenses, be required to release the source code of our proprietary software products.
+In addition, if we were to combine our proprietary software products with open source code of our proprietary software products.
 If we inappropriately use open source software, we may be required to re-engineer our products, discontinue the sale of our products, or take other remedial actions.